Apicurio/apicurio-studio/README.md

-# The apiman-studio project (Open Source API Design Studio)
+# The apicurio-studio project (Open Source API Design Studio)

 ## Summary

-This is the official Git repository for the apiman studio project:  http://www.apidesigner.org/
+This is the official Git repository for the apicurio studio project:  http://www.apidesigner.org/

-The apiman studio project is a standalone API Design Studio that can be used to create new or edit existing API designs (using the OpenAPI specification).
+The apicurio studio project is a standalone API design studio that can be used to create new or edit existing API designs (using the OpenAPI specification).

 ## Get the code